-Activate Learning recognises that it plays a crucial role in providing preventive education to our learners and apprentices about how to keep themselves and others safe.
-This is provided in a variety of ways that is tailored to the needs of the student but included in the academic curriculum, personal development tutorials, digital education, learner voice activities, and via the enrichment and events programme.
+Activate Learning recognises that it plays a crucial role in providing preventive education to our students, apprentices, guardians, and communities about how to keep themselves and others safe.
+This is provided in a variety of ways that is tailored to the needs of the student but included in the academic curriculum, personal development tutorials, digital education, student voice activities, and via the enrichment and events programme.